 Make It Personal

 When looking for counsel to represent regarding a serious matter that could have life-changing repercussions, blindly selecting from the phone book or television advertisement may not be enough.
 Instead, talking to friends and family who may have experience with an attorney or criminal law firm can offer revealing tips about the type of service, communication and results achieved by someone they know or have used in the past.
 Although considering the opinions of loved ones can help reveal a quality lawyer, take care to seek counsel that has experience in criminal law.
-In addition, if you need lawyers who specialize in personal injury or employment law may not be able to provide adequate representation is by hiring a qualified personal injury lawyer or an employment attorney.
+In addition, if you need lawyers who specialize in personal injury or employment law, your best bet to provide adequate representation is by hiring a qualified personal injury lawyer or an employment attorney.

 Many law firms offer free consultations, which can be a great chance for prospective clients to ask questions, compare services with other firms gain useful information.
 Making a list of prospective questions prior to meeting with criminal counsel can help organize one’s thoughts and provide a general method of comparing different offerings, methods, pricing and rates.
 In addition to getting basic answers about services and rates sitting down with an attorney can help reveal whether or not there is a personality connection or not.